Lorenz Bruno Puntel

-Lorenz (Lorencino) Bruno Puntel (/ˈpʊntəl/; /de/; /pt-BR/; 22 September 1935 – 16 July 2024) was a Brazilian-born German philosopher who established the school of structural-systematic philosophy.
-Professor emeritus at the University of Munich, Puntel was named as one of the great contemporary philosophers, articulating his ideas from the most varied traditions.
+Lorenz Bruno Puntel (born Lourencinho Bruno Puntel /ˈpʊntəl/; /de/; /pt-BR/; 22 September 1935 – 16 July 2024) was a Brazilian-born German philosopher who established the school of structural-systematic philosophy.
+Professor emeritus at LMU Munich, Puntel was named as one of the great contemporary philosophers, articulating his ideas from the most varied traditions.

-Background
+Biography

-Puntel studied philosophy, theology, philology and psychology in Munich, Innsbruck, Vienna, Paris, and Rome.
-He earned a doctorate in philosophy from the University of Munich (1968) and in Catholic theology (1969) from the University of Innsbruck.
-He became a professor at the Institute of Philosophy at the University of Munich in 1975.
+Puntel studied philosophy, theology, philology and psychology at LMU Munich, the University of Innsbruck, the University of Vienna, the University of Paris, and the Sapienza University of Rome.
+He obtained a doctorate in philosophy from LMU Munich (1968) and in Catholic theology (1969) from the University of Innsbruck.
+He became a professor at the Institute of Philosophy at LMU Munich in 1975.
 He was a student of Karl Rahner and studied with Martin Heidegger, whose philosophy concerned him throughout his life.

 Puntel died in Augsburg, Bavaria on 16 July 2024, at the age of 88.

 Philosophical work

-Puntel's thought tries to reconstruct the systematics of philosophy from a very unique viewpoint, which involves the elaboration of a theoretical language, abandoning the idea of a language of predicates.
+Puntel established the school of structural-systematic philosophy which tries to reconstruct the systematics of philosophy from a unique viewpoint: it involves the elaboration of a theoretical language, abandoning the idea of a language of predicates.
 Puntel drew on sources ranging from G. W. Leibniz, German idealism, Heidegger's phenomenology, and even analytic philosophy.